-When I was a teenager in the '90s, the term "Sweat Shops" entered the vernacular in a big way - an ugly feature of a bourgeoning global economy.
+In the '90s, the term "Sweat Shops" re-entered the vernacular in a big way—an ugly feature of a bourgeoning global economy.
 Companies like Nike and Reebok were slated for their exploitation of cheap labour in countries with poor working conditions, all the while selling shoes for $200.

 "But what's the real cost?
 'Cause the sneakers don't seem that much cheaper" - Flight of the Conchords

-There was an understandable uproar from liberal voices in the population and in the media, and it was this picture of evil sweat shops that, for a long time, comprised my perspective of globalisation, and for a portion of the left it still seems to.
+There was an understandable uproar from liberal voices in the population and the media, and it was this picture of evil sweat shops that, for a long time, comprised my perspective of globalisation.

 GINI GLOBAL INEQUALITY INDEX